Hot in Cleveland: Season 6

 The sixth season was announced by TV Land as the final season for the series.
 Guest stars for this season include: Ernie Hudson as one of Victoria's ex-husbands who helps her come to terms with their once embarrassing legacy, Lesley Nicol who appeared in the Christmas episode; Andrew J. West as a man who hits on Melanie, Timm Sharp as the producer of Victoria's new TV show, and Robert Wagner as Jim, a new man in Elka's life.
 Mario Lopez appears as himself, with newly appointed Councilwoman Elka trying to lure him into taping his TV show in Cleveland.
 Gladys Knight and Ben Vereen appear in the "One Wedding and One Funeral" episode.
 Will Sasso reprises his role as Franky, Melanie's co-host on the "He Said/She Said" radio program.
 Bob Newhart, Thomas Gibson and Huey Lewis all appear in the season and series finale.
 Stacy Keach plays Victoria's father Alex in two episodes.
+MacKenzie Phillips, Bertinelli's former co-star in One Day at a Time, would make an appearance as Melanie's former school bully Caylin, in "About a Joy".